Military history of African Americans: Spanish Civil War

 James Peck was an African-American man from Pennsylvania who was turned down when he applied to become a military pilot in the US.
 He then went on to serve in the Spanish Republican Air Force until 1938.
 Peck was credited with shooting down five Aviación Nacional planes, two Heinkel He-51s from the Legion Condor and three Fiat CR.32 Fascist Italian fighters.

 Salaria Kea was a young African-American nurse from Harlem Hospital who served as a military nurse with the American Medical Bureau in the Spanish Civil War.
 She was one of the two only African-American female volunteers in the midst of the war-torn Spanish Republican areas.
-When Salaria came back from Spain she wrote the pamphlet "A Negro Nurse in Spain" and tried to raise funds for the beleaguered Spanish Republic.
+When Salaria came back from Spain, she wrote the pamphlet "A Negro Nurse in Spain" and tried to raise funds for the beleaguered Spanish Republic.

 World War II

-The Pittsburgh Courier was one of the most influential African American newspapers of WWII, and the source of what came to be called the Double V Campaign.
-A letter to the editor of the paper in 1941 asked why a “half American” should sacrifice his life in the war and suggested that Blacks should seek a double victory.
-“The first V for a victory over our enemies from without, the second V for a victory over our enemies from within.”
+The Pittsburgh Courier was one of the most influential African-American newspapers of WWII, and the source of what came to be called the Double V Campaign.
+A letter to the editor of the paper in 1941 asked why a "half American" should sacrifice his life in the war and suggested that Blacks should seek a double victory.
+"The first V for a victory over our enemies from without, the second V for a victory over our enemies from within."
 The idea would become a national cause, and eventually extend into a call for action in the factories and services that supported the war effort.

+Despite a high enlistment rate in the U.S. Army, African Americans were still not treated equally.
+At parades, church services, in transportation and canteens, they were kept separate.
+Historians have acknowledged that the U.S. military imposed domestic views on race overseas by discouraging local populations from interacting with African-American troops, and punishing African Americans for interracial sexual encounters.

+Stuttgart and preceding effects

+The Stuttgart incident took place in April 1945 when around a thousand German women and girls were herded into underground tunnels in the German city of Stuttgart and sexually assaulted over the course of several days.
+African troops were quick to be blamed—the perpetrators were Africans from French colonies serving in the French Army, and no Americans were involved.